‘Heated Rivalry’ Creator Teases Season 2 Plans & Everything Else We Know

 Tierney confirmed he’ll adapt The Long Game in an interview with Swooon.
 He’s optioned all of the books in Reid’s Game Changers series, per c21 Media.

-Season 1 doesn’t include the epilogue from Reid’s Heated Rivalry, so beware of spoilers for the first book ahead.
+Season 1 doesn’t include the epilogue from Reid’s Heated Rivalry, so beware of spoilers for the first book.
 Heated Rivalry ends with Shane and Ilya confessing their love, committing to being together, and making a long-term plan.
-It comes to fruition in the epilogue’s year-and-some-change time jump: They’re keeping their relationship a secret until they retire, but Ilya switches teams to be closer to Shane.
-He becomes the captain of the Ottawa Centaurs.
-He also starts a charity with Shane, revealing their “friendship” to the world in the process.
+It comes to fruition in the epilogue’s year-and-some-change time jump.
+They’re keeping their relationship a secret until they retire, but Ilya switches teams to be closer to Shane.
+He becomes the captain of the Ottawa Centaurs and starts a charity with Shane, revealing their “friendship” to the world in the process.

 Heated Rivalry gives Shane and Ilya a semi-happy ending, but the angst doesn’t disappear entirely in The Long Game.
-The second book takes place a decade after they first met, and their relationship still isn’t public.
+The second book takes place a decade after they first meet, and their relationship still isn’t public.
 The hockey-obsessed Shane doesn’t feel any desire to make their relationship known, lest it affect his career.
-Ilya, on the other hand, is ready to stop hiding.
-The sneaking around is taking a toll on him.
+Ilya, on the other hand, finds that the secrets are taking a toll on him.
 The two have to decide what’s more important: hockey or love.

 “We’re going through time so quickly in this story, but The Long Game is so much more focused on the Centaurs and is a bit more settled into, I think, a two-year period, so I think that it will give us time to explore a bit more of the universe,” Tierney told Swooon.
 “And also to get to know more people that we know a bit: Hayden and Jackie and J.J. and the people that are on Shane’s team.”